-There are a number of outstanding tasks pertaining to the ongoing development of the tailings storage facility.
+There are a number of outstanding tasks pertaining to the ongoing development of the TSF.
 These tasks are important to the proper completion of the development of the tailings embankment and AMEC is to be updated on their progress.
 These tasks include, but are not limited to:

-- Foundation preparation of the Perimeter Abutment: Foundation preparation and approval needs to be completed up to elevation 967.5 m at the Perimeter abutment.
-In addition, the cut off trench and filter blanket also need to be completed at this location prior to further dam fill placement at Corner 5. - Completion of the till core, downstream filter and transition materials (Zones S, F and T): Placement of Zones S, F and T up to a minimum crest elevation of 967.5 m need to be completed on the Perimeter, Main and South embankments prior to the pond elevation reaching 966.2 m and/or prior to commencement of the next stage of construction; - Foundation approval of the Perimeter Embankment: Inspection and approval of the prepared foundation downstream of the Perimeter Embankment between Station 4+100 and 4+300 is required prior to any further backfilling activities; - Instrumentation monitoring: Monitoring of all TSF instrumentation needs to continue at the recommended intervals outlined in the 2013 Construction Monitoring Manual (AMEC 2013).
-Extension of the SI's located below the Perimeter Embankment will also need to be completed prior to widening of the downstream toe.
+- Foundation preparation of the Perimeter Abutment: Foundation preparation and approval needs to be completed up to elevation 967.5 m at the Perimeter abutment. - Completion of the till core, downstream filter and transition materials (Zones S, F and T): Placement of Zones S, F and T up to a minimum crest elevation of 967.5 m need to be completed on the Perimeter, Main and South embankments prior to the pond elevation reaching 966.2 m; - Foundation approval of the Perimeter Embankment: Inspection and approval of the prepared foundation downstream of the Perimeter Embankment between Station 4+100 and 4+300 is required prior to any further backfilling activities; - Instrumentation monitoring: Monitoring of all TSF instrumentation needs to continue at the recommended intervals outlined in the 2013 Construction Monitoring Manual (AMEC 2013).
+Extension of the SIs located below the Perimeter Embankment will also need to be completed prior to widening of the downstream toe.